Safeguarding Policy

 4.2 Face to Face Training

-In addition to the eLearning modules, those who work in a regulated activity, specifically people within our Education and Training operations and those working with children, young people and vulnerable adults at the Club will be required to undergo face to face training at a local level.
+In addition to the eLearning modules, those who work in a regulated activity, specifically people within our Education and Training operations and those working with children, young people and adults at risk at the Club will be required to undergo face to face training at a local level.

 4.3 Designated Safeguarding Leads and Local Safeguarding Officers

-Designated safeguarding leads (DSLs) will attend an external Level 3 training course, and ensure this knowledge is refreshed every two years as a minimum.
+Designated Safeguarding Leads (DSLs) attend an external Level 3 training course, and ensure this knowledge is refreshed every two years as a minimum.

-The local safeguarding officers will also attend regular training and networking events with local authorities relating to safeguarding issues.
+The local Safeguarding Leads and Officers (DSL’s and DSO’s) also attend regular training and networking events with local authorities relating to safeguarding issues.
 Records of staff attendance are held individually on CPD logs.

 5. Roles & Responsibilities